google/rtc-video-quality/README.md

 ### VMAF

 Graph data can be optionally supplemented with [VMAF](https://github.com/Netflix/vmaf) metrics.
-To build pinned version of VMAF utils, run:
+To build a pinned version of VMAF, run:

     $ ./setup_vmaf.sh